This is a street cat in Shanghai; her name is Mimi. I’ve been feeding her for more than seven years before I studied abroad.

-This made me wonder about humanperceptions.
+This made me wonder about human perceptions.
 I asked Chumba Limo her thoughts.

 “They’re normal and inevitable,” she said.
-“The only way to curb the negative effects of stereotypes is through fostering a culture that celebrates and embraced everybody’s differences and in the process potentially slow down the rate at which we humans pass down judgement and write each other off.”
+“The only way to curb the negative effects of stereotypes is through fostering a culture that celebrates and embraces everybody’s differences and in the process potentially slow down the rate at which we humans pass down judgement and write each other off.”

 Limo is a third-culture adult (TCA) who’s from Kenya and has lived in the states for 10 years.
 She appreciates living in the United States because she likes to immerse herself in new cultures.

-“The beauty of this country — and more so the higher education system — is the fact that these institutions invest heavily on attracting international talent and encourage people to share their culture,” she said.
+“The beauty of this country — and more so the higher education system — is the fact that these institutions invest heavily on attracting international talent and encouraging people to share their culture,” she said.